barharding/UFOs/README.md

 - Make the search filters more user friendly but allowing partial string searchs and remove the case sensitivity
 - Clear the fields after a search is executed

-The summary addresses two additional recommendations for further development (4 pt)